LauraHFord/LauraHFord.github.io/_pages/pricing.md

 - Presentation of Marriage Certificate
 - Strictly confidential storage of records
 - Performance of legally binding ceremony
-- Provided Public Annoucemenet system and blue tooth music operation
+- Provided Public Annoucement system and blue tooth music operation
 - Professional liaison with on the day service providers to ensure smooth running of the ceremony